iarsystems/bx-docker/README.md

 > We recommended that you initially perform this tutorial within a test environment.

 ## Pre-requisites

-To complete this tutorial you need:
+### Command line basics
-- An understanding of how to use command line tools.
+To get the most of this tutorial, you will need a basic understanding on how to use command line tools.

 ### IAR Build Tools
-A [__IAR Build Tools__][url-iar-bx] installer package of your choice for Ubuntu(/Debian) in the `.deb` format, which IAR customers with a license can download directly from [IAR MyPages](https://iar.my.site.com/mypages).
-If you do not have a license yet, [contact IAR Sales](https://iar.com/about/contact).
+A [__IAR Build Tools__][url-iar-bx] installer package of your choice for Ubuntu(/Debian) in the `.deb` format.
+IAR customers with a license can download directly from [IAR MyPages](https://iar.my.site.com/mypages).
+If you do not have a license yet, [contact IAR Sales][url-iar-contact].

 The IAR Build Tools installer packages are delivered using the following name standard:
 ```